DanielObara/Intro-to-React/README.md

 # Intro-to-React
 This project is my first tutorial intro to React available on https://reactjs.org.
-Just following this tutorial to improve my knowledge.
+I Just followed this tutorial to improve my knowledge.